sir-Gollum/CalSync1on1/README.md

 - Built with Swift and EventKit framework
 - YAML configuration powered by [Yams](https://github.com/jpsim/Yams)
 - Inspired by the need to share work schedules with family while maintaining privacy

----

-**Made with ❤️ for macOS users who want to share their 1:1 schedule with family**